Monitoring energy bills

 Wall insulation can save you hundreds of pounds each year on your heating bills.
 An uninsulated house will lose about a third of its heat through external walls.

 Cavity wall insulation is where insulation material is pumped into the gap inside your exterior walls from the outside.
 If your home was built between 1940 and 1980 it is likely to have a cavity that can be filled.
 This work should be carried out by a

 CIGA certified installer.

 Insulation material is attached to the inside of exterior walls.
 This is done using either insulation boards or by building a stud wall that is filled with insulation.
 You can do this yourself or it can be installed by a professional.

 Insulation material is fixed to the outside of your home.
 It is then covered with a special render or cladding.
 It can be finished to look however you like from smooth to brick effect.

 Contact Planning and Building Services if you are considering external wall insulation.

-Insulating under the floorboards on the ground floor could save you up to £80 a year.
+Insulating under the floorboards on the ground floor will save you money on your energy bills.

 Gaps and draughts around skirting boards and floors are simple to fix yourself with a tube of sealant.
 Floorboards will rot without enough ventilation so be careful not to block underfloor airbricks in your outside walls.